An Experiment Unique in the World

 Given that the Constitution gives states control over how to award their electoral votes, there have been proposals to change the Electoral College system.
 In 2007, a movement for a National Popular Vote (NPV) gained traction in Maryland.
 According to the plan, the NPV would be “an interstate agreement for states to appoint their Electors for the winner of the national popular vote rather than the winner in each state.”
 Currently, 16 states with a total of 196 electoral votes have passed the bill into law.
 For now, this measure will not affect elections in those states; as it is written, the National Popular Vote bill will only go into effect when it is enacted into law by states possessing 270 electoral votes.

-For more on the math behind the Electoral College, see Why Do Math’s explanation.
+For more on the debate surrounding the Electoral College, see The Policy Circle’s Electoral College Brief.

 Current States’ Rights Issues

 Authority is still disputed in some cases.
-In August 2019, North Carolina’s governor vetoed a bill that would require law enforcement officers to comply with ICE requests to hold illegal immigrants subject to deportation, saying it “weakens law enforcement in North Carolina by mandating sheriffs to do the job of federal agents.”
+For example, in August 2019, North Carolina’s governor vetoed a bill that would require law enforcement officers to comply with ICE requests to hold illegal immigrants subject to deportation, saying it “weakens law enforcement in North Carolina by mandating sheriffs to do the job of federal agents.”
 Two months prior in June, Florida’s governor signed into law a similar measure that would require local law enforcement agencies to cooperate with federal immigration authorities.
-In December 2014, 26 states filed a lawsuit challenging the expansion of Deferred Action for Childhood Arrivals (DACA) and the creation of Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA), claiming the programs violate the separation of powers.
+Challenges against the legality of Deferred Action for Childhood Arrivals (DACA) and the creation of Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) debated whether the programs violated the separation of powers.
 For more, see The Policy Circle’s Immigration Brief.

-Since the 2016 election, the highly controversial idea of Medicare for All, or a single-payer healthcare system, under which the federal government provides Americans with universal health insurance, has gained momentum in public discourse.
+The highly controversial idea of Medicare for All, or a single-payer healthcare system, under which the federal government provides Americans with universal health insurance, has gained momentum in public discourse.
 This would heavily affect states since states currently exert control over private health insurance, such as through provider and insurer regulations.
-States also control physician licensing and run state employee health plans (Health Affairs).
+States also control physician licensing and run state employee health plans.
 However, some states are also pushing forward the idea of single payer systems; Michigan, Minnesota, and New York have all introduced legislation moving towards single-payer health care systems.
 See The Policy Circle’s Healthcare Brief for more.

 Academic standards have proven to be one area debated under state and federal authority.
 The academic standards known as Common Core, a controversial set of learning standards to be used across states, was an effort coordinated by the Council of Chief State School Officers and the National Governors Association.
-An outside group of specialists that did not include any licensed educators drafted the standards, although teachers participated in the review process (Politifact).
-The standards were based on the idea that “the nation’s 40 million K–12 students should be offered the same high-standard education no matter where they go to school” (Harvard).
+An outside group of specialists that did not include any licensed educators drafted the standards, although teachers participated in the review process.
+The standards were based on the idea that “the nation’s 40 million K–12 students should be offered the same high-standard education no matter where they go to school.”

 The 1994 case United States v Lopez also played a role in shaping federal authority over gun control on account of the Commerce Clause, which gives Congress authority over interstate commerce.
 In many cases, Congress can “regulate firearms activity occurring wholly within a state when that activity has, in the aggregate, ‘substantial economic effect’ on interstate commerce.”
 However, the Court also noted that any “general federal interest in reducing localized gun violence does not have sufficient commercial nexus to satisfy Commerce Clause requirements.”